samsquire/assembly/README.md

  * use memory tiling
  * use strides
  * use column major or row major access pattern
- * use database technology and lessons
+ * use database technology and its lessons. relational algebra
  * use async/coroutines
+ * arrange a hiearchy of arrays is like register allocation for index transformations (perfect hashing)
+ * Avoid scheduling costs if the pipeline is a pipeline

 This is a GitHub repository of some components and design notes for building a flexible tool for server parallelism that handles fast parallel IO and fast parallel compute.
 It goes down into notes about assembly, custom syntax (a new language) compiler codegen design and runtime.
 I have tried to make the notes detailed so you know the design decisions and thought that went into its design and you could build the same kind of thing.

 I am building a high performance low latency async parallel runtime as a hobby.
+My focus so far has been the communication runtime which provides safety between threads and coroutines.

 This is designed for low latency and high throughput parallelism on large multicore machines such as 96 core or 192 core machines.